 I hope some of these ideas inspire you (even the chromophobes out there!) to look for new and surprising ways of bringing color into your life.
 And if they do, please share with me on Instagram @aestheticsofjoy or in the comments.
 I’m always so excited to see what you make and discover!

-And if you’re interested in creating more joy at home, I hope you’ll join me for a free live workshop coming in January 2021 called The 5 Secrets to Designing a Joyful Home.
+And if you’re interested in creating more joy at home, I hope you’ll join me for a free live workshop coming up called The 5 Secrets to Designing a Joyful Home.
 You can sign up for the waitlist here.